-Azriel Clary Presses Charges On Jocelyn Savage Over Livestream Catch Fade, Alleges Statutory Rape & LIES — “You Slept With Me As A Minor!”
+Azriel Clary Presses Charges On Joycelyn Savage Over Livestream Catch Fade, Alleges Statutory Rape & LIES — “You Slept With Me As A Minor!”

 complicit girlfriends were BRAWLING.

 Part of their kerfuffle was caught when Azriel, 21, started recording the live-action for Instagram followers.
-Apparently, Joycelyn Savage, 23, thought Azriel was “disrespectful” for bringing an identified man into the apartment.
-Things escalated from there and the girls appear to attack each other physically.
+Apparently, Joycelyn Savage, 23, thought Azriel was “disrespectful” for bringing an unidentified man into the apartment.
+Things escalated from there and the girls appeared to attack each other physically.

-Right before hands were thrown, Azriel shouts “you were sleeping with me as a minor!” and repeats it over and over.
-There appear to be two other people there, breaking up the fight and one voice of a man who requests the police be called.
+Right before hands were thrown, Azriel shouts, “You were sleeping with me as a minor!” and repeats it over and over.
+There appear to be two other people there breaking up the fight and one voice belongs to a man who requests the police be called.

-Azriel gets the last word in after the women were tussling declaring, “you’re going to jail, mama!”
+Azriel gets the last word in after the women were tussling declaring, “You’re going to jail, mama!”
 Yikes!

 Azriel sounds like she’s fed tf up!

 But that’s not all!
 Azriel went a step further, confessing to live viewers that she’s been lying to the public about the details of her relationship with R. Kelly, implicating Joycelyn as well.
-Azriel also lets her live record her pressing actual charges on Savage as she speaks to police.
+Azriel also lets her Live record her pressing actual charges on Savage as she speaks to police.
 She tells them that Joycelyn slept with her while she was a minor.

 On the video, Azriel explains how the beef started.
 Apparently, Joycelyn sent a stranger up to their condo to collect R. Kelly’s awards and she wasn’t feeling the disrespect.

-Azriel, still infuriate just lets loose on Joycelyn and R.Kelly, alleging they’ve all been LYING in regards to allegations against the locked up singer…
+Azriel, still infuriated, just lets loose on Joycelyn and R.Kelly alleging they’ve all been LYING in regards to allegations against the locked up singer…

 View this post on Instagram